-There are three ways in which financial sponsors typically ensure some level of control over the portfolio company: Information rights - the least far-reaching method of ensuring some level of control is by imposing information covenants on the company towards the financial sponsor.
-This duty to inform can be periodical, topical or a combination of both.
-Nomination rights financial investors, even when holding only a minority of the shares, usually obtain the right to nominate one or more members to the board of directors of the portfolio company.
-However, it is important to note that each director of a Belgian company has the fiduciary duty to act within the company's best interest, thereby disregarding the interest of its nominating shareholder.
+In general, there are three main ways through which financial sponsors typically ensure some level of control over their portfolio companies:

+- a.
+Information rights: the least far-reaching method of ensuring some level of control is by imposing information covenants on the portfolio company towards the financial sponsor.
+This duty to inform the financial sponsor can be periodical, topical or a combination of both. - b.
+Nomination rights: financial investors, even when holding only a minority of the shares, may pursue the right to nominate one or more members to the board of directors of the portfolio company.
+It is, however, important to note that each director of a Belgian company has the fiduciary duty to act within the company's best interest, thereby disregarding the interest of its nominating shareholder.
 For this reason, financial sponsors sometimes prefer to only have observer seats on the board instead of actual board seats.

-Veto rights - the most intrusive way of obtaining control as a minority investor is by requesting veto rights over specific corporate actions or material business decisions, either at the level of the board or the shareholders' meeting.
+c.
+Veto rights: the most intrusive way of obtaining control as a minority investor is by requesting veto rights over specific corporate actions or material business decisions of the portfolio company, either at the level of the board of directors or the shareholders' meeting.
 Veto rights are usually attached to a separate class of shares, which are issued to the financial sponsor.
 The governance of the portfolio company is usually regulated through a shareholders' agreement and the articles of association of the company.
 Note that in Belgium the articles of association of a company are in principle publicly accessible.
+When structuring veto rights, a recurring point of attention is to make sure that also the subsidiaries of the portfolio company will be subject to the same reserved matters to ascertain that all decisions on reserved matters to be made within the portfolio group will ultimately be subject to the prior (direct or indirect) approval of the financial sponsor.